reinout538/youshare/README.md

 #5) determine if publication is eligible for YouShare

-#6) create csv-file for bulk-edit keywords in Pure
+#6) create log as csv-file which can be used as source for bulk-edit keywords in Pure